import numpy as np

 ----------

-optimizer : tf.keras.optimizers.Optimizer, optional
+optimizer : tf.keras.optimizers.Optimizer or compatible, optional

-Optimizer for the autoencoder (default is Adam with learning rate 1e-3).
+Optimizer for the autoencoder parameters.

-loss : tf.keras.losses.Loss, optional
+loss : tf.keras.losses.Loss or callable, optional

-Loss function for the autoencoder (default is BinaryCrossentropy).
+Loss function for reconstruction.

-sindy_optimizer : tf.keras.optimizers.Optimizer, optional
+sindy_optimizer : tf.keras.optimizers.Optimizer or compatible, optional

 """